SL0TR/SL0TR/README.md

 - 🔭 I’m currently working at **[Crowdlinker](https://crowdlinker.com/)**

-- 🌱 I’m currently learning SQL, AWS, Next.js and various forms of automated testing.
+- 🌱 I’m currently learning AWS, different types of automated testing.

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 📫 How to reach me **mohaiminislam94@gmail.com**

-- ⚡ Fun fact **I play e-sports games and am a avid traveler**
+- ⚡ Fun fact **I play e-sports games and am an avid traveler**

 ## 🚀 Languages and Tools: